-You can also re-sell unwanted items.
-With large online marketplaces, like eBay, Facebook Marketplace, and Amazon Marketplace, you can sell almost anything, but there are also more category-specific marketplaces, like Decluttr.com for tech, Poshmark.com for higher-end clothing, and Swap.com for general apparel.
+If you miss the return window or don’t want to pay a return shopping fee, you can also re-sell unwanted items.
+With large online marketplaces, like eBay, Facebook Marketplace, and Amazon Marketplace, you can sell almost anything, but there are also more category-specific marketplaces, like MPB.com for camera & videography equipment, Decluttr.com for tech, and ThredUp and Poshmark.com for clothing.
 Before you post your items for sale, do a little digging to see what site might be best, and where you can get the best price.

 If you can’t get a good deal on your return, consider re-gifting.
 Remember, one person’s eyesore is another person’s Picasso.
 Store unwanted gifts in a safe place and revisit your gift stash for the next special occasion.

 If you have more unwanted items than you know what to do with, host a swap!
 Good timing for this is right before the holidays, where you might find some good items for gifting, or right after the holidays to offload any gifts you can’t use.

 National Charities, like Big Brother, Big Sister, Lupus Foundation, or United War Veteran’s branch may accept unused and gently-used items as well.
 Sometimes, they’ll even pick up (try pickupplease.org).
 You can also check with your local soup kitchen or homeless shelter for drop-off options.
 You’ll be helping those in need and it’s a write-off for your taxes.

 A crucial rule of returning is timing.
 You can never return something too soon, but you can absolutely miss your window.
 Here’s a rundown of return windows and rules of returns from major retail players (see below for holiday returns).